-Carving dry wood can differ significantly from carving greenwood.
-If you are carving a project that needs to last, then carving dry wood is much better for your project because the fresh-cut marks will fill in and become virtually invisible over time once the wood has dried.
-This is especially true when carving coniferous trees.
+Carving dry wood can differ significantly from carving green wood.
+If you are carving a project that will last a long time, carving dry wood is much better for your project because the fresh carving marks will fill in over time and become virtually invisible once the wood dries.
+This is especially true when carving conifers.

 Carving dry wood is difficult, but the rewards are great.
-You get to create an object that you can pass down to future generations, and you get to express your creativity in the form of art.
+You create an object that you can pass on to future generations, and you can express your creativity in the form of art.

 I have been carving for a long time, but I am not very good at it.
-My first attempts were made with an electric drill and some scrap pieces of wood that my father gave me when he taught me how to use the tools in his shop.
-He had taught himself as well, so we both learned from each other.
-The only thing is that I didn’t know what I wanted to carve until after I started making them.
+I made my first attempts with an electric drill and some wood scraps my father gave me when he taught me how to use the tools in his workshop.
+He had taught himself, so we both learned from each other.
+The only problem was that I did not know what I wanted to carve until I started making them.

 Pro Tip: You may also be interested in our post about How to Build a Wood Carving Duplicator.

 Various problems arise when carving wood that is too dry.
 You will often find that carving green wood is much easier because the carving knife slides through the wood.

 Inexperienced carvers will find that they may struggle to maintain an adequate degree of control over the knife.
 If the wood is too dry, there is a greater risk of injury.
 The blade could slip or even break off if it encounters something hard, like another piece of wood.

 The other problem with drying out wood is that it becomes brittle.
 When this happens, the wood cracks easily and splinters.
 It also makes the wood more susceptible to warping, which means the finished product won’t look as good as it should.

 How do I know if my wood is too dry?